mpavlov/asiaq/README.md

     Usually the problem is not as severe as there are only 2-4 Availability zones per region.

+##### Dynamic IP ranges

+The IP range for a VPC can also be dynamically alocated with the `ip_space` and `vpc_cidr_size` options.
+For example:

+    ip_space=10.0.0.0/16
+    vpc_cidr_size=20

+A random IP range of size `vpc_cidr_size` inside of `ip_space` will be allocated for the VPC.
+The IP range chosen will not overlap with any existing VPCs or else an error will be thrown if its not possible.

+In the same way, the IP range of the metaworks can be dynamically allocated by specifying `auto` for the metanetwork cidr options.
+For example:

+    intranet_cidr=auto
+    tunnel_cidr=auto
+    maintenance_cidr=auto
+    dmz_cidr=10.0.1.0/24

+The IP range of the VPC will be automatically divided to allocate the metanetworks.
+The `auto` option can be used together with statically defined IP ranges for different metanetworks.

 #### Security Group (firewall) Settings

 Each metanetwork have many Security Group rules associated with it.
 Each